-Put transmission in neutral.
-Put parking brakes on.
-Shut off engine and take key with you so someone else won't move truck while you are under it.
+- Put the transmission in neutral.

+- Put the parking brakes on.

+- Shut off the engine and take the key with you so someone else won't move the truck while you are under it.

 Step 13.
-Inspect Coupling
+Inspect coupling

-Use a flashlight, if necessary.

-Make sure there is no space between upper and lower fifth wheel.
-If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and trailer would come loose very easily).

-Go under trailer and look into the back of the fifth wheel.
-Make sure the fifth wheel jaws have closed around the shank of the kingpin.

-Check that the locking lever is in the "lock" position.

-Check that the safety latch is in position over locking lever.
-(On some fifth wheels the catch must be put in place by hand.)

-If the coupling isn't right, don't drive the coupled unit; get it fixed.
+- Use a flashlight, if necessary. - Make sure there is no space between the upper and lower fifth wheel.
+If there is space, something is wrong (kingpin may be on top of the closed fifth wheel jaws, and the trailer would come loose very easily). - Go under trailer and look into the back of the fifth wheel.
+Make sure the fifth wheel jaws have closed around the shank of the kingpin. - Check that the locking lever is in the "lock" position. - Check that the safety latch is in position over locking lever.
+(On some fifth wheels the catch must be put in place by hand.) - If the coupling isn't right, don't drive the coupled unit; get it fixed.

 Step 14.
-Connect the Electrical Cord and Check Air Lines

-Plug the electrical cord into the trailer and fasten the safety catch.
+Connect the electrical cord and check air lines

-Check both air lines and electrical line for signs of damage.

-Make sure air and electrical lines will not hit any moving parts of vehicle.
+- Plug the electrical cord into the trailer and fasten the safety catch. - Check both the air lines and the electrical line for signs of damage. - Make sure the air and electrical lines will not hit any moving parts of vehicle.

 Step 15.
-Raise Front Trailer Supports (Landing Gear)
+Raise front trailer supports (Landing gear)

-Use low gear range (if so equipped) to begin raising the landing gear.
-Once free of weight, switch to the high gear range.

-Raise the landing gear all the way up.
-(Never drive with landing gear only part way up as it may catch on railroad tracks or other things.)

-After raising landing gear, secure the crank handle safely.

-When full weight of trailer is resting on tractor:

-- Check for enough clearance between rear of tractor frame and landing gear.
-(When tractor turns sharply, it must not hit landing gear.) - Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.
+- Use the low gear range (if so equipped) to begin raising the landing gear.
+Once free of weight, switch to the high gear range. - Raise the landing gear all the way up.
+(Never drive with the landing gear only part way up as it may catch on railroad tracks or other things.) - After raising the landing gear, secure the crank handle safely. - When the full weight of the trailer is resting on the tractor: - Check for enough clearance between the rear of the tractor frame and the landing gear.
+(When the tractor turns sharply, it must not hit the landing gear.) - Check that there is enough clearance between the top of the tractor tires and the nose of the trailer.

 Step 16.
-Remove Trailer Wheel Chocks
+Remove trailer wheel chocks

-Remove and store wheel chocks in a safe place.
+• Remove and store the wheel chocks in a safe place.

-6.4.2 - Uncoupling Tractor-Semitrailers
+Uncoupling Tractor-Semitrailers